With NFL loosening celebration policy, here’s a look back at our favorite dances, dunks and thrusts

 The NFL will still penalize celebrations that are seen as offensive, embarrass opponents or mimic the use of weapons.

 So more or less, the celebration flood gates are officially open.
 With that said, we’ve seen some pretty incredible celebrations in recent years.
 Some drew fines, others didn’t.
-Regardless, now is as good of a time as any to watch a few of our favorite NFL celebrations in recent memory.
+Regardless, now is as good of a time as any to watch a few of the most memorable recent NFL celebrations.

 Most Read Stories